icinganalysis/icinganalysis.github.io/content/NACA-TN-2019.md

 The square orifices gave the best penetrations at the higher values of tunnel-air velocity and jet total pressure.

 ## Notes

-[^1]: Callaghan, Edmund E., and Bowden, Dean T.: Investigation of Flow Coefficient of Circular, Square, and Elliptical Orifices at High Pressure Ratios.
-NACA-TN-1947, 1949.
+[^1]: Ruggeri, Robert S., Edmund E. Callaghan, and Dean T. Bowden.
+Penetration of air jets issuing from circular, square, and elliptical orifices directed perpendicularly to an air stream.
+NACA-TN-2019.
+1950.  [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068719)